fastlane/fastlane/README.md

 # Manage

-If you simply want to manage your provisioning profiles locally, you can use `sigh manage`:
+With `sigh manage` you can list all provisioning profiles installed locally.

     sigh manage

-`sigh` will find all installed provisioning profiles and list them in three categories: **active**, **expire within 30 days** and **expired**.

-To delete all expired provisioning profiles:
+Delete all expired provisioning profiles

     sigh manage -e

-Delete any non-wildcard `iOS Team Provisioning Profile`
+Or delete all `iOS Team Provisioning Profile` by using a regular expression

-    sigh manage -p "iOS\ {0,1}Team Provisioning Profile: \w"
+    sigh manage -p "iOS\ {0,1}Team Provisioning Profile:"

 ## Environment Variables
 In case you prefer environment variables: